 You can expect to pay about $200 to $500 for a standard undercabinet or wall-mounted hood, but the finish of the hood will affect the price.
 Some finishes, like stainless steel and copper, can even drive the price up to $1,500.
 Other specialty types of range hoods can increase the price further — island range hoods can range from $300 – $900, cabinet range hoods can cost $400 – $1,000 and down-draft range hoods can go for a whopping $1,000 – $2,500.

 As for labor costs, you can expect that a labor charge for a contractor to replace an existing range hood with a new one will be about $300.
 If new ductwork must be installed, the price can range anywhere from $400 to $1,000 with the complexity of routing and installing the ductwork determining the ultimate cost.
 There may also be a charge for electrical work on some installations, either for installing a new outlet near the range hood or for hardwiring the unit to an electrical circuit.

 When it comes to installation, a ducted range hood requires a bit more work since you'll have to deal with installing a duct as well.
 If your kitchen has a duct from an old range hood, you may still need to make minor modifications to ensure that the new hood's duct opening fits the old ductwork.

-If you obtain a permit to do the electrical work yourself, a certified electrical inspector may have to approve the completed project after you've wired it, according to Clover Electric.
+If you obtain a permit to do the electrical work yourself, a city inspector will have to approve the completed project to satisfy the permit requirements.